Browse the Guide:

 BABCOCK, H. O. DIARY, 1864.
 0.1 cu. ft.
 Farmer and schoolteacher from North Stonington, Connecticut.
 Diary entries record work, social and church activities, weather, and financial affairs.
 Also included are comments on the day's political and military affairs, particularly battles and lost friends.
 Civil War Small Manuscripts Collection.
 Ms2003-014.

 BABCOCK, WILLIS A. (b. abt.
 1840).
 DIARY, 1864.
 0.1 cu. ft.
 Private, then Corporal with the 10th Regiment, New York Heavy Infantry; mustered in December 1862.
 Diary records camp life and duties while stationed in Washington, DC, and throughout Virginia; Babcock's experiences in the rifle pits at Petersburg; and his extended furlough at home at the end of the year.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-129.

 BADGER, CONRAD C. LETTER, n.d.
 0.1 cu. ft.
 Union soldier in the Civil War writing his mother from Nashua, New Hampshire.
 Writes that he intends to enlist in the 6th New Hampshire Regiment as a nurse after trying to get positions with surgeons in two other regiments.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1989-104.

 BAHL, VANI, BIOGRAPHICAL DATABASE.
 Born 1973.
 Bachelor of Architecture from Chandigarh College of Architecture, Panjab University.